 Senior Managers take every available opportunity to mentor staff and ensure that best practices are fully integrated at all levels of service delivery, including routine administrative functions.
-Professional and leadership development of staff include training on communication, conflict resolution, time and project management and supervisory best practices.
+Professional and leadership development of staff include training on communication, technical skills training, case management and time and project management.
+The effectiveness of the above mentioned succession planning strategies is determined by performance measures and the achievement of program goals.